 These tests are done prior to breeding in order to better detect any problems that can be passed onto the offspring in which a general practice veterinarian may not always be able to detect.
 These

 All results are submitted to OFA are made public on the OFA (www.ofa.org) website.

 It is simple to research a dog’s results, all you need if their registered name or registration number.
 The dog that has completed all health testing as recommended by the GDCA and OFA will receive a CHIC number.
 The CHIC number is active as long as

 the breeder continues to re-evaluate the testing that OFA recommends being performed once a year.
 I personally do eyes once a year and echocardiograms every other year.

 there are many breeders who will claim they perform all these health clearances, but do not and will fake OFA paperwork.
 A simple way to avoid a breeder who “hangs OFA papers” is to ask them for the dogs registered name or registration number and

 search the OFA website for yourself.
 It is VERY important to take the time to research the breeder and their dogs.
 ASK QUESTIONS!
 A reputable breeder will take the times to talk to you as they want to get to know you before being comfortable with placing a

 puppy in your home and you should want to get to know your breeder as well.

 RED FLAG # 1 :

 If a breeder says that health testing is a "waste of time", "unnecessary" or “I take my dogs to the vet and they say that they are healthy”.
 A general practice veterinarian CAN NOT detect hip

 dysplasia, OCD shoulder, thyroid deficiency / genetic deficiency or any genetic eye mutations without the proper radiographs, diagnostic instruments necessary to give a diagnosis or determine whether something can be passed onto the dogs offspring.

 RED FLAG # 2 :

+your growing puppy.
 This usually means they are more interested in placing a puppy for money and don't care about the puppy or where he / she is going.

 of things to look for when looking to get a puppy aside from the 2 listed above :